fdfoneill/tsharvest/README.md

 * `-c CORES, --cores <CORES>`

 	* Number of cores to use for parallel processing.
-Recommended default is 20; remember to check current usage!
+Recommended default is 20; remember to check current node usage!

+* `-m <MASK>, --crop_mask <MASK>`

+	* Optional crop mask to apply to analysis.
+One of: ["maize", "rice", "soybean", "winterwheat", "springwheat", "cropland"]

 * `-zf ZONE_FIELD, --zone_field <ZONE_FIELD>`